coderjoris/StructureScannerSwift/README.md

 Now you should be able to build and run the project

 ## Logging
 Setup unified logging.
 See [Apple WWDC video](https://developer.apple.com/videos/play/wwdc2016/721/) for more information.
 In the sample project, an `OSLog` extensions is provided with some predefined logging categories.
+Copy these to your project since the log categories are used in the files for capturing scans.

 ## Camera access
 1. Add Swift code to check for permission to use the camera in the `AppDelegate`.